-Gorilla tracking excursions can vary in length and difficulty.
-It is possible that you will spend anything from 40 minutes to 7 hours tracking through the rainforest and you can reach altitudes of up to 6,500 feet above sea level.
-Anyone with a reasonable fitness level should be okay, but you must remember that paths can be slippery and steep and the foliage thick.
+Gorilla trekking excursions vary in difficulty and length. it can be possible that you can spend from 40 minutes - to 7 hours tracking gorillas in the tropical rainforest and you can able to reach an altitude of 6,500 feet above sea level.
+Anyone interested in gorilla trekking must have a reasonable fitness level or should be physically and mentally okay, tourists must remember that some walking trails can be steep, slippery, and the foliage thick.

-The terrain is a little more difficult in Uganda than it is in Rwanda.
-You can take your time, and don’t worry if your group is slow, you will still have a full hour with the gorillas.
+The terrain is more difficult in Uganda compared to Rwanda. travelers should always take their time and don’t panic if your group moves at a slow pace, because you will still have a good time with the gorillas

 Upon seeing the gorillas you will have just one hour with them.
 We recommend you track them at least twice.
 The second time you often feel you can put the camera down and really enjoy the experience.

 15 years.
 It may be possible for a younger child to be cared for at your lodge whilst you are tracking gorillas.

 Gorillas are wild animals too so there are no guarantees, but it will be so unlucky if you don’t see gorillas.
 In all our operating years.

 In all the regions, we have never gotten any unsuccessful gorilla viewing.